-Hi everybody, nice to see you back on the blog!
+Hi everyone!
 A few days ago, I came back from our two weeks road trip in Norway.
-That trip was so impressive, I was obliged to share it with you!
-So I am back to write a complete article about it.
+The trip was incredible, I have no better words to describe it.
+I really felt like I had to share it with you, so here I am to write a complete article about it.

-It all started from my house, in Brussels.
-During these two weeks, we covered 4500 km to end in the very North of the country.
+The journey started at my house, in Brussels.
+Over these two weeks, we covered about 4500 km from Brussels to the very North of the country.
 We also took an airplane to the Svalbard islands which are part of the North Pole!

 Brussels – Hjørring

 Odda – Norddal

 Svolvaer – Bleik

 Tromsø – Longyearbyen

 In Denmark, in Hjørring, the Phoenix Hotel.
 Nothing special to say about it.
 It was a nice place to spend the night.

 In Norway, in Stavanger, the Thon Stavanger Hotel.
 I just really remember the breakfast as being one of the biggest and greatest breakfast I have had in my life.
 Other than that, the decoration was pretty, our night there was nice.